 - 2 teaspoons cornstarch

 - In a saucepan over medium heat, add chopped strawberries, granulated sugar, lemon juice, and cornstarch.
-Stir until sugar has dissolved.
-Bring to a boil, then reduce heat to medium-low.
+Stir occasionally until sugar has dissolved (and add a splash of water if your strawberries are not very juicy).
+Bring to a simmer, then reduce heat to medium-low.
 Simmer for 10 minutes, stirring occasionally.